 - The service coordinator and other important team members will help you create a transition plan to help you address your child’s educational, developmental, social, emotional, and health needs after they leave ECI.

-- When your child is 3 years old, they might qualify for special education services through the Preschool Program for Children with Disabilities in your local school district.
+- When your child is 3 years old, they might qualify for special education services through the Early Childhood Special Education Program in your local school district.
 Not all children in ECI are approved to get special education services, but your service coordinator can help you find out and plan for this transition.

 - If your child is not eligible for special education services, they might be able to get services from a community-based or private home therapy company.
 Your insurance company might be able to provide details.
 ECI staff can provide information to the new providers about your child’s progress and current goals.